PrajwalMDeshanur/Youtube.github.io/README.md

 ### **12. Load Balancing for Physics Wallah's Online Classes**

-- Weighted Round Robin Load Balancing: PPhysics Wallah provides live online classes, which can attract a high number of concurrent users, especially during peak times.
+- Weighted Round Robin Load Balancing: Physics Wallah provides live online classes, which can attract a high number of concurrent users, especially during peak times.
 To ensure smooth streaming and minimal latency, load balancing techniques are used to distribute user requests efficiently across multiple servers.
 This prevents any single server from becoming a bottleneck and ensures a high-quality user experience.

 **Limitations and Challengs**